EFSCOIN/Efscoin/README.md

 #### How to enable using the GPIO to trigger entering Recovery Mode

-To force Recovery Mode to be entered on boot and to show the NOOBS interface, you normally press the `SHIFT` key during bootup.
+To force Recovery Mode to be entered on boot and to show the EFSCOIN interface, you normally press the `SHIFT` key during bootup.
 If you don't have a keyboard or the `SHIFT` keypress isn't being detected, you should complete the following steps to force the NOOBS interface to be displayed on boot:

 1. Append `gpiotriggerenable` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
 2. Reboot